Why I Had to Unlearn Everything From the 7th Grade to Finish Writing My Thesis

 While I did not enjoy writing at the time, Ms. P’s orderly method served me well enough to get A’s on most of my essays and term papers.

-I had 2 months to write my thesis proposal and I struggled for weeks.
+I had 2 months to write my thesis proposal for my PhD and I struggled for weeks.

 For some reason, every time I sat down to write, my brain froze.